 Hawaii was the last fifty state to join the union on August 21, 1959.
-Before ceding itself to the United States in 1898 and becoming a republic in 1894, Hawaii was a single kingdom for eighty years under King Kamehameha and Queen Lili’uokalani.
+Before ceding to the United States in 1898 and becoming a republic in 1894, Hawaii was a single kingdom under King Kamehameha and Queen Lili’uokalani for eighty years.

-Across the main islands, there are 21 ghost towns in Hawaii.
-The list of ghost towns could be incomplete with 137 islands in the Hawaiian chain and only seven of the eight main islands currently inhabited.
+There are 21 ghost towns across the main islands in Hawaii.
+However, the list of ghost towns could be incomplete, as there are 137 islands in the Hawaiian chain, and only seven of the eight main islands are currently inhabited.

 The eight main islands that comprise the main Hawaiian chain are Niihau, Kauai, Oahu, Molokai, Lanai, Maui, Hawaii, and Kahoolawe.
 Out of the eight islands, all but Kahoolawe are inhabited.